-Al Bab (www.al-bab.com) Portal covering the entire Arab world.
+Al Bab (www.al-bab.com) Portal covering the entire Arabian Peninsula.

-Al Jazeera (www.aljazeera.com/topics/regions/middleeast.html) CNN of the Arab world.
+Al Jazeera (www.aljazeera.com/topics/regions/middleeast.html) The region's equivalent of the BBC or CNN.

 BBC News (www.bbc.com/news/world/middle_east) Comprehensive news on the region.